Apple Silicon-based Monterey VMs

 <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>Label</key> <string>com.mount9p.plist</string> <key>RunAtLoad</key> <true/> <key>StandardErrorPath</key> <string>/var/log/mount_9p_error.log</string> <key>StandardOutPath</key> <string>/var/log/mount_9p.log</string> <key>ProgramArguments</key> <array> <string>/bin/bash</string> <string>-c</string> <string>mkdir -p /Volumes/orka && mount_9p orka</string> </array> </dict> </plist>

-Change the file ownership and permissions:
+- Change the ownership and permissions for

 sudo chown root:wheel /Library/LaunchDaemons/com.mount9p.plist sudo chmod 600 /Library/LaunchDaemons/com.mount9p.plist